-- 1. That the Complaint be dismissed with prejudice; - 2.
+- 1. That Plaintiff's first Amended Complaint be dismissed with prejudice; - 2.
 That Plaintiff's request for relief be denied; - 3.
-That costs of this action, including reasonable attorneys' fees, be taxed to Plaintiff; and - 4.
-For such other relief and further relief to the State Board

-Defendants as the Court deems just and proper.
+That costs of this action, including reasonable attorneys' fees, be taxed to Plaintiff; and - For such other relief and further relief to the State Board Defendants as the Court deems just and proper.

-Respectfully submitted this the 11th day of December, 2023.
+Respectfully submitted this the 11th day of January, 2023.